Suspect in Vietnamese kidnapping goes on trial in Berlin

 - The unspoken factor in Amazon’s search for a new home: Jeff Bezos’ support for gay rights

-The suspect who went on trial Tuesday is accused of providing logistical help for the kidnapping.
+The suspect who went on trial Tuesday at Berlin’s state court is accused of providing logistical support for the operation.

+Prosecutors say he rented the van used in the kidnapping in Prague three days before the kidnapping and drove it to Berlin, then drove it back immediately after the kidnapping.
+In between, he allegedly drove back to Prague another car that had been used to snoop on Thanh.

+Prosecutor Lienhard Weiss told the court that the suspect had been aware of the basic details of the plan and approved of it, news agency dpa reported.
+Defendants don’t enter formal pleas in Germany.
+Defense lawyer Stephan Bonell said he would make a statement at a later stage.